 Please sign all comments with your full name.
 If you list your position or school, note you are doing so in an individual capacity.
 Only list your local section, region or state if you have approval to speak on behalf of that group.

-The 2016 Interim Meeting Virtual Reference Committee opens Sept.
-28 and closes Oct.
-14.
+The 2017 Annual Meeting Virtual Reference Committee opens April 28 and closes May 15 at noon PST.

 Resolution Writing Guide

 Effective policy is focused, flexible and forward-looking.
 Learn what makes a strong resolution by reviewing the MSS Resolution Guide (PDF) and MSS Resolution Writing Presentation (PPTX) prepared by your Section Delegate.

 Familiarize yourself with the parliamentary procedure (PDF) the MSS uses during its assembly meetings.
 Please also read the Resolution Alternatives (PDF) to broaden your understanding of other ways to further MSS policy.